LukasGibb/ansible-role-nagios-config-deploy/README.md

 ----------------------------------

 Config files specific to a particular server can be placed into a subfolder in the repository.
-This can help when you have a generic services/hostgroups but need to configure hosts for multiple regions/datacenters/customers.
+This can help when you have a generic set of services/hostgroups but need to configure hosts for multiple regions/datacenters/customers.

-eg. Config files for the US PABX in "nagios/us/" and the UK PABX in "nagios/uk/"
+eg. Config files for the Dallas Datacentre in "nagios/dal09/" and Melbourne in "nagios/mel01/"

 The path to the relevant subfolder can be set in a host variable (nagios_config_deploy_nag_override_dir).
 The role will deploy any server specific config files that are present instead of the more 'generic' files of the